MasteringPinia/mastering-pinia--code/src/exercises/2.5.1-store-actions/_start/instructions.md

 # Store getters

-Let's review the different ways to add and use getters to stores with Pinia.
-In this exercise, we will limit ourselves to exploring the `getters` property of the store, without using _actions_.
+Let's review actions actions in Pinia.
+In this exercise we will practice with synchronous actions and asynchronous actions.
+We will consider we have a stock of dangos that we can eat

 ## 📝 Your Notes